-Which TrustedHousesitters Sitter Membership Level Should You Choose?
+Which Membership Level Should You Choose?

-Before diving into the tiers, understand this: if you're still deciding whether house sitting is even worth it, read my breakdown on whether THS is worth the investment.
+Before diving into the tiers, understand this: if you're still deciding whether house sitting is even worth it, read my breakdown on whether TrustedHousesitters is worth the investment.
 Once you know you're joining, the membership decision becomes about risk tolerance and travel frequency.

 Understanding the Three Sitter Tiers